ARM-software/bob-build/docs/project_setup.md

 If you want to generate the bplist file, you should do this here, before calling `bob.bash`.

-## Android.mk.blueprint
+## Android and symlinks

-The Android makefile template is used to hook the project into the Android build system.
-This should not require modification.
+When building for Android your project must be within the Android tree.

-Note: when building for Android your project must be within the Android tree.
 Generally you can't use a symlink from the Android tree to your project (though you can use `bindfs` or `mount --bind`).